Steve L. Monroe

 Mirages of Reform argues that geopolitics and social connections between state and capital shape the Arab world's uneven trade policies.
 When regimes have strong support from global powers and strong social connections to the industrial elite, they engage in extensive but deceptive trade policy reform: Behind an edifice of liberalizing trade policies, illicit forms of protectionism like tax evasion, insider information, and noncompetitive procurement shield the socially connected from international competition.

 Combining deep case knowledge with advanced quantitative methods, this award-winning manuscript clarifies why protectionist policies persist in some Arab markets, and not others.
-It will be released with Cornell University Press in May 2025.
-Click the links below to access the book's online materials, and scroll down to read blurbs.
+Click the links below to order the book, listen to podcasts about the book and access its online materials.
+Scroll down to read excerpts from reviews and the back cover.

 “A fresh take on longstanding debates about the persistence of trade protectionism in the Arab world.
 Through an in-depth study of Jordan and regional extensions, Monroe traces how domestic and international factors enable governments to maintain protectionist policies while ostensibly undertaking trade policy reform.
 This is a must-read for anyone interested in economic underdevelopment in the Arab world.” – Melani Cammett, Harvard University.